 A Resident Assistant is a student member of the staff who works closely with residents in the buildings.
 Our RA's live in the building and are responsible for helping residents adjust and grow.
 As a staff member, RA's will work to maintain communication between management and residents and assist in a multitude of administrative tasks.
 The majority of the RA's responsibilities involve direct contact with residents.
 One of the most important RA responsibilities is to be available to, and spend time with, all residents in the building.

 All RA appointments are made for the term, and are contingent upon satisfactory performance and compliance with all policies and procedures.
 Compensation includes a no-cost (or reduced cost) bedroom and a credit towards their meal plan.
 RA candidates must be at least a second semester/third quarter first-year student with a minimum 2.5 grade point average.

 If you are looking to lead, have fun, and make a difference in the lives of other SUNY-ESF students, this is the job for you!
 We are looking for energetic, motivated, and passionate students to help shape the Centennial Hall experience.
 We are looking for leaders and role models as well as students who are creative and driven.
 Centennial Hall will house all first year students and upper class students and the RAs play a major role in helping them through the year!

 At a minimum, you need to have sophomore standing when you begin the position (August 2017) and need to maintain both a semester and cumulative GPA of a 2.5.
 To apply, please follow the link at the right and complete the application form.
 You need to submit a current resume highlighting your prior work experience and your involvement on campus.

-Individual interviews are by invitation only and will occur the week of January 23rd, 2017.
+Individual interviews are by invitation only and will begin in the Spring semester of 2018.